What Is a Reverse Forecast in Betting? How Does It Work? Explained

 What is a Reverse Forecast Bet?

-A reverse forecast bet is a type of sports bet where the bettor selects two participants (typically racing or greyhounds) to finish first and second but in no specific order.
+A reverse forecast bet is a sports bet where the bettor selects two participants (typically racing or greyhounds) to finish first and second but in no specific order.

 There are two lines to the bet that account for either outcome happening.
-Think of it as hedging your bets a bit: instead of predicting the exact 1-2 finish, you’re predenting the top two, regardless of their finishing order.
+Think of it as hedging your bets: instead of predicting the exact 1-2 finish, you’re covering the top two, regardless of their finishing order.

 How a Reverse Forecast Bet Works…